antonbolychev/acm2025-wasserschwein-acrobot/README.md

 - $M(q)$ is the inertia matrix
 - $C(q, \dot{q})$ contains Coriolis and centrifugal terms
 - $G(q)$ represents gravitational terms
+- $b_2$ is a viscous friction coeffitient in the second joint

 #### Inertia Matrix $M(q)$
 The inertia matrix $M(q)$ represents the mass distribution of the robotic system as a function of its configuration $q$.
 It maps joint accelerations to the corresponding inertial forces and torques.
 For the Acrobot, it's a 2×2 symmetric, positive-definite matrix where each element $M_{ij}$ represents the coupling inertia between joints $i$ and $j$.
 When a joint accelerates, the inertia matrix determines how much torque is required at each joint to produce that acceleration.